 - Messner & Rosenfeld, Crime and the American Dream

-My comprehensive exams focused primarily on juvenile delinquency, mass incarceration, Risk-Need-Responsivity tools, and general quantitative methods.
+My research interests fall broadly into the areas of criminology, community, and the social structures —both formal and informal— that connect them.
+I particularly focus on the importance of contextual factors for various disadvantaged populations.
+I have published on a wide range of topics, but my core focus and research remain on communities, crime, and the criminal justice system.
 I am currently working on my dissertation, which explores the relationship between recidivism and social capital at three levels of analysis: the county, the neighborhood, and the individual.
 I have been an active mentor for incoming graduate students (and beyond!) in my graduate department, truly enjoying building connections and helping them find their place in the crazy world that is academia.
-I also serve as an ad hoc reviewer for City & Community and Social Problems.
+I also serve as an ad hoc reviewer for City & Community, Deviant Behavior, Criminal Justice & Behavior, and Social Problems.

-I was honored to be a finalist for the Roland J. Pellegrin Outstanding Graduate Student Award in 2015, 2017, and 2018.
+I was honored to be a recipient of the Roland J. Pellegrin Outstanding Graduate Student Award in 2019 and will serve as an LSU Dissertation Year Fellow for 2019-2020.
 Work: Spring 2019: Methods of Sociological Research (SOCL 2211) at LSU.
 Fall 2018: Introductory Sociology (SOCL 2001) at LSU.
 May 2016 - May 2017: I served as a Program Evaluator focusing on the Rise and Recover Federal Parole & Re-Entry Court of Eastern Louisiana.
 January 2015 to August 2018: I served as a Research Assistant on a Federal Department of Justice grant in conjunction with the Louisiana Department of Public Safety and Corrections.
 We developed a new Risk-Needs-Responsivity (RNR) tool for Louisiana.
 This tool evaluates and recommends programming and treatment for every offender in Louisiana's Department of Corrections, including all returning citizens on probation and parole.
 I spearheaded the formulation of the Needs assessment validated for our Louisiana population to help address Criminogenic and non-Criminogenic needs in an effort to help parolees successfully reenter their communities.

 Valasik, Matthew, Elizabeth E. Brault, & Stephen Martinez.
 2019.
 “Forecasting Homicide in the Red Stick: Risk Terrain Modeling and the Spatial Influence of Urban Blight on Lethal Violence in Baton Rouge, Louisiana.”
 Social Science Research. doi:10.1016/j.ssresearch.2018.12.023.